 What you should know

 - If you hack to the hunt, please avoid fields and culverts as you may be fouling a line.
-Keep to the side of the roads, watch for traffic and give them the right of way.
+Keep to the side of the roads, watch for traffic and yield the right of way.

 - Respect the land and the requests of all landowners.
-Ride on the edges of fields unless otherwise led by the Fieldmaster and keep off crops and new seed.
+We always ride on the edges of fields (unless otherwise directed by the field master) keeping off crops and new seed.

 - Close all gates that you have found originally closed.